 As sales via online retailers steadily increase, so too does the speed with which customers want their goods delivered.
-Amazon, eBay, and Google all have massive and speedy warehousing operations attempting to meet those needs.
+Amazon, eBay, and Google all have massive and speedy robotic warehouse systems attempting to meet those needs.

 Amazon Robotics (previously Kiva Systems)